 Undergraduate Summer School

-The Undergraduate Summer School is aimed at undergraduates who are either in their 1st or 2nd year at a UK or Irish University and is a chance to spend a full week immersed in ecology
+The Undergraduate Summer School is aimed at undergraduates at a UK or Irish University studying a degree relating to ecological sciences

 Past Summer Schools

 Summer School 2020 and 2021